Year 12 Form Tutor: Mr David Cooksey

-Subjects on offer for the academic year 2012-13 are as follows (click on the link for more information from the board's website - opens in a new tab/window):
+Subjects on offer for a typical academic year are as follows (click on the link for more information from the board's website - opens in a new tab/window):

 - Biology (CIE, AS and A)

-- English Language and Literature (AQA, AS only)
+- English Language and Literature (AQA, AS and A)

 - Geography (AQA, AS only)

 - Physics (CIE, AS and A)

 A weekly Uni Prep period covers important topics in preparation for applications to Universities as well as careers advice, CV writing and interview technique.

 The students will spend part of each day in Private Study in a dedicated are of the ZP building, when they will be completing assignments, undertaking research and preparing for their next class.
 Whilst “spoonfeeding” may help with short-term exams, this does little in the long run for ensuring that the student is an independent and resourceful learner.